UEFA Euro 2024 bids: Turkey

 In April 2014, the Turkish Football Federation (TFF) announced they would not bid for the semi-finals and final for UEFA Euro 2020, but rather plan a bid for hosting UEFA Euro 2024.
 On 15 February 2017, the TFF confirmed the Turkish bid.
 This was done after Turkey was denied the organisation while the country had confirmed their interest in hosting Euro 2020 with UEFA in the spring of 2012.
 Even the deadline for declarations of interest which was at midnight on 15 May 2012 was extended by UEFA to welcome other bids on 16 May.
 Including the UEFA Euro 2024 bid, this was the fifth consecutive unsuccessful bid for UEFA Euro organisations.
-Turkey has only previously hosted one major football tournament, the 2013 FIFA U-20 World Cup.
+Turkey had only previously hosted one major football tournament, the 2013 FIFA U-20 World Cup.
 However, the country previously attempted to host the European Championship in 2008 (in a joint bid with Greece), 2012, and 2016, but failed on all occasions.
 On 20 October 2017, the TFF announced the venues for the Turkish bid following a meeting of the bid committee.

 The following were the host cities and stadia selected for Turkey's bid: